 Experts have called the aviation industry a perfect match for blockchain networks, promising an incorruptible, digital and highly efficient way of keeping track of parts and materials, amongst many other things.
-Is it just another buzzword or can the technology actually live up to its promises?
+Is it just another buzzword or can blockchain actually provide tangible benefits for the aviation industry?

 It’s been called the biggest innovation since the birth of the Internet, yet the majority of people today have little to no clue what blockchain technology really is - and for good reasons.